 How to start using sterilization methods

-- Tubal ligations are performed by gynaecologists.
-To see a gynaecologist, you need a referral from your family doctor.
+- Tubal ligations are performed by gynecologists.
+To see a gynecologist, you need a referral from your family doctor.

-- A gynaecologist will arrange for a tubal ligation in a hospital.
+- A gynecologist will arrange for a tubal ligation in a hospital.
 There may be a 6-12 week wait time.